Exploring the space of graphs with fixed discrete curvatures: Introduction

 Aside from a rich mathematical theory, discrete curvature has also found successful applications as a tool to analyze and characterize the structure of complex real-world networks.
-It has been used for instance in the context of community detection \cite{ComDet,Gosztolai2021UnfoldingTM,fesser_2023_augmentations}, in the study of biological networks \cite{OllivAppcancNet, Eidi2020EdgebasedAO}, in characterizing connectivity patterns in brain networks \cite{CurvAutism}, in studying market instabilities in financial networks \cite{CurvMarketInstab}, and to detect and address the problem of oversquashing in graph neural networks \cite{topping_2022_understanding,bober2022rewiring}. \\ ~ \\ In this article, we consider the following question: \textit{How to construct graphs with prescribed discrete curvatures?} To our knowledge, this inverse problem has not yet been addressed for any notion of discrete curvature, and we consider it a basic methodological gap in trying to understand how the geometry of a graph or network influences its other features.
+It has been used for instance in the context of community detection \cite{ComDet,Gosztolai2021UnfoldingTM,fesser_2023_augmentations}, in the study of biological networks \cite{OllivAppcancNet, Eidi2020EdgebasedAO}, in characterizing connectivity patterns in brain networks \cite{CurvAutism}, in studying market instabilities in financial networks \cite{CurvMarketInstab}, and to detect and address the problem of oversquashing in graph neural networks \cite{topping_2022_understanding,bober2022rewiring}.
+Finally, graph curvature also plays an important role in combinatorial quantum gravity, that is, in attempts to unify Einstein’s theory of general relativity with the models of elementary particle physics by using a random graph as a version of a discrete space-time structure at the Planck scale, see \cite{trugenberger2017combinatorial,universe9120499}. \\ ~ \\ In this article, we consider the following question: \textit{How to construct graphs with prescribed discrete curvatures?} To our knowledge, this inverse problem has not yet been addressed for any notion of discrete curvature, and we consider it a basic methodological gap in trying to understand how the geometry of a graph or network influences its other features.
 As a first step in addressing this methodological gap, this article provides two different graph reconstruction approaches for specific choices of discrete curvatures.
 We furthermore explore, both experimentally and theoretically, the resulting space of graphs with fixed discrete curvatures.

 In the first part, Section \ref{section: approximate sampling}, we consider the problem of \emph{approximate reconstruction} and develop a methodology that works for any notion of discrete curvature.
 We use a Markov chain Monte Carlo-type algorithm (MCMC) to iteratively construct graphs with discrete curvatures close to a target set of curvatures.
 We then use this algorithm to explore the ensemble of graphs with a given discrete curvature sequence in a number of experiments.
 For computational reasons, our discussion focuses on two simple notions of discrete curvature, Forman--Ricci and augmented Forman--Ricci curvature, but we have verified the methodology for other curvatures as well.